Intelligent threat detection and continuous monitoring to protect your AWS accounts and workloads

-Amazon GuardDuty is a managed threat detection service that continuously monitors for malicious or unauthorized behavior to help you protect your AWS accounts and workloads.
+Amazon GuardDuty is a threat detection service that continuously monitors for malicious or unauthorized behavior to help you protect your AWS accounts and workloads.
 It monitors for activity such as unusual API calls or potentially unauthorized deployments that indicate a possible account compromise.
 GuardDuty also detects potentially compromised instances or reconnaissance by attackers.

 Enabled with a few clicks in the AWS Management Console, Amazon GuardDuty can immediately begin analyzing billions of events across your AWS accounts for signs of risk.
 GuardDuty identifies suspected attackers through integrated threat intelligence feeds and uses machine learning to detect anomalies in account and workload activity.
 When a potential threat is detected, the service delivers a detailed security alert to the GuardDuty console and AWS CloudWatch Events.
 This makes alerts actionable and easy to integrate into existing event management and workflow systems.

 Amazon GuardDuty is cost effective and easy.
 It does not require you to deploy and maintain software or security infrastructure, meaning it can be enabled quickly with no risk of negatively impacting existing application workloads.
 There are no upfront costs with GuardDuty, no software to deploy, and no threat intelligence feeds required.
 Customers pay for the events analyzed by GuardDuty and there is a 30-day free trial available for every new account to the service.

 How it works